Hellcome/wallhaven-scripts/README.md

 <h1>Wallrandom</h1>

-Save random pictures and set to wallpaper from wallhaven.cc.
+Save random pictures and set to wallpaper from wallhaven.cc.<br>
-This script has a function auto change, use -t time ins sec.
+This script has a function auto change, use -t time ins sec.</br>

 <h1>Savethis</h1>